malcock1/forgerock/README.md

 ## How to deploy

+These deployment instructions assume that you have a worksation which has valid connection to a running Kubernetes cluster and that you have the correct permissions to deploy into the cluster.

 ### Ansible deployment

 1. Ensure Python is installed on the deployment machine, details of installing Python can be found [here](https://www.python.org/downloads/)

-2. Ensure Pip is installed on the deployment machine, details of how to install for you Operating system can be found [here](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers)
+2. Ensure Pip is installed on the deployment machine, details of how to install for your Operating system can be found [here](https://packaging.python.org/guides/installing-using-linux-tools/#installing-pip-setuptools-wheel-with-linux-package-managers)

 2. Ensure Ansible is installed on the deployment machine.
 You can following the installation instructions for your Operating system [here](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)